I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksdpc_item.md

 ## Members

-`AccessLock`

-This lock is used to synchronize deletion of an event item with any DPC that might be running.

 `Dpc`

 Specifies a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551882">KDPC</a> structure that is queued to perform notifications that cannot occur at raised IRQL.